Fundraising

 Use this opportunity to set revenue goals and programmatic goals and discuss how each department director will oversee their department.
 What key performance indicators will each manager use to ensure success on their team?
 How will they be keeping their staff accountable without micromanaging?

-Proactive Fundraising: Lay Out a 12-month Schedule for Communications
+Lay Out a 12-Month Schedule for Communications

 Setting a comprehensive, integrated communications calendar at the beginning of the year is invaluable.
 You want to take some time to determine when you are sending mail—cultivation, and solicitation—and to set the high-level themes for each mailing.